jacobgraf/composer-quest/memory-bank/decisionLog.md

 - Return to Architect mode if additional planning is needed

 [2025-07-29 12:09:38] - Mode restriction identified, planning transition to Code mode

+## Decision

+Corrected deployment strategy from Laravel Cloud to static hosting

+## Rationale

+The game is a pure static HTML/JavaScript application, not a Laravel application.
+While Laravel Cloud could technically host static files, it's designed for Laravel applications.
+Static hosting platforms are more appropriate and cost-effective for this type of project.

+## Implementation Details

+- Recommended GitHub Pages, Netlify, Vercel, or Surge.sh
+- Updated README with proper deployment instructions
+- Maintained Laravel Cloud compatibility note for game jam requirements
+- No code changes needed - game remains deployment-ready

+[2025-07-29 14:26:01] - Deployment strategy corrected based on user feedback